Product-Led Growth (PLG)

 SELECT

-FROM user_actions a LEFT JOIN retention r ON a.user_id = r.user_id
+LEFT JOIN retention r ON r.user_id = c.user_id

 TTV = time from signup to aha moment.
 Shorter TTV = higher activation rate.